crums-io/skipledger/docs/index.md

 Version `0.5.1` contains 2 new CLI tools.

 - **base64-32**.
 Base64/Hex encoder/decoder for 32 byte values.
-This encoding is used to represent 32-values in our SQL schemas.
+This encoding is used to represent 32-byte values in our SQL schemas.
 - **report-template**.
 CLI tool for creating / designing report templates under development.
 Currently features only visual design.
 Query and columns auto-filled from morsel data in next releases.
 (Already possible directly from code.)

 Other changes: